Penetration Testing 101

 TECHNICAL SUMMARY

-A vulnerability has been discovered in Fortinet FortiOS and FortiProxy, which could allow for remote code execution.
-Details of the vulnerability are as follows:
+Multiple vulnerabilities have been discovered in Google Chrome, the most severe of which could allow for arbitrary code execution.
+Details of these vulnerabilities are as follows:

-TacticInitial Access (TA0001):
+TacticInitial Access (TA0001)

-Successful exploitation of this vulnerability could allow for remote code execution in the context of the affected service account.
-Depending on the privileges associated with the service account an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
-Service accounts that are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.
+Successful exploitation of the most severe of these vulnerabilities could allow for arbitrary code execution in the context of the logged on user.
+Depending on the privileges associated with the user an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
+Users whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.

 RECOMMENDATIONS